Leuchtfeuer/auth0-for-typo3/README.md

 | 2.x               | -                 | x                | -                |
 | 1.x               | -                 | -                | x                |

+_Beta support for TYPO3 v11.0 is available since version 3.4.0._

 ## About Auth0
 Auth0 helps you to: